mattmakai/fullstackpython.com/content/pages/examples/flask/flask-sessions-sessioninterface.markdown

 the `flask.sessions` module. `SessionInterface` is the basic interface that must be implemented to replace the default session interface.

+<a href="/flask-sessions-badsignature-examples.html">BadSignature</a>
+and
+<a href="/flask-sessions-sessionmixin-examples.html">SessionMixin</a>
+are a couple of other callables within the `flask.sessions` package that also have code examples.

 ## Example 1 from tedivms-flask
 [tedivm's flask starter app](https://github.com/tedivm/tedivms-flask) is a